By code coverage, we mean the action of trying to measure how much of our code has been executed by our tests.

 </Project>

-Also this tool offer a various way to use it, you can find all ways onto official documentation ReportGenerator - converts coverage reports generated by coverlet.
+Also this tool offer a various way to use it, you can find all ways onto official documentation ReportGenerator - converts coverage reports generated by coverlet .

-To make everything work we need to add another MSBuild file.
+How to wire-up all that?# To make everything work we need to add another MSBuild file.

 1